pansift/p3/README.md

 > :warning: **You must run the script as a logged in user, not a headless system or service account.**

 Pre-position the `Pansift.app` bundle from the [Pansift.dmg](Pansift.dmg) file in a remote machine directory (**not** the `/Application` directory, but your preferred staging directory, as the script will then copy the files to `/Applications` and `~Library` etc).

-It will then start the application in the current context, so it expects a full session (GUI and the correct user).
-Do not use a headless system or service account.
-PanSift, once running, will not claim a bucket or register an accountt, but it will initiate the ZTP (Zero Touch Provisioning) process, and start writing metrics.
+The script will then start the application in the current context, so it expects a full session (GUI and the correct user).

+> :warning: **Do not use a headless system or service account.**

+PanSift, once running, will not claim a bucket or register an account, but it will initiate the ZTP (Zero Touch Provisioning) process, and start writing metrics.

-The ZTP process remotely provisions a bucket in a special holding account, gets a write token, and is then told which remote URL will be ingesting its data.
+The ZTP process remotely provisions a bucket in a special holding account.
+It gets a write token and is also told which remote URL will be ingesting its data.
 If you want to specify the bucket, token, and URL in advance, see the next section.

 ### Automatic Claim / Multiagent

-This section details how to use the [unattended_install.sh](Scripts/unattended_install.sh) script to do a 'hands-off' install on a remote machine with specific configuration for an existing bucket.
-This method prevents the ZTP process from running and allows you to ensure that multiple agents report to a single bucket.
+This section details how to use the [unattended_install.sh](Scripts/unattended_install.sh) script to do a 'hands-off' install on a remote machine *with specific configuration for an existing bucket*.
+This method prevents the ZTP process from running and allows you to specify settings in advance so agents report to an already created bucket.

-> :information_source: Buckets form a boundary for account based read and agent writes.
-Buckets also define the test hosts used for all agents in that bucket.
-Please consider what agents you want to report to what buckets if using multiagent buckets rather than a 1-1 agent to bucket mapping.
+> :information_source: Buckets form one boundary for account based reads and agent writes.
+Buckets also define the test host records used by DNS, HTTP, and traces by all agents in that specific bucket.
+Please consider what agents you want to report in to what buckets.
+Multiagent buckets allow you to administer a group of agents rather than the default 1-1 agent to bucket mapping.

 You can pre-stage the completed `pansift_uuid.conf`, `pansift_token.conf`, and `pansift_ingest.conf` files (you do so in the same directory as the downloaded or pre-positioned `Pansift.app` mentioned in the previous "Unattended Install" process).
 This is how you get PanSift to use an existing *claimed* bucket without any additional provisioning process.
 This is useful for mass-deployments to machines you have access to remotely via MDM (Mobile Device Management) or other orchestration software.